List of Italy Twenty20 International cricketers

 This is a list of Italian Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Italy and other ICC members after 1 January 2019 will have T20I status.
+Therefore, all Twenty20 matches played between Italy and other ICC members from 1 January 2019 would have T20I status.

 This list comprises all members of the Italy cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won his first Twenty20 cap in the same match, they are listed alphabetically by surname.

 Italy played their first match with T20I status on 25 May 2019 against Germany.